-The indicative number of specific contracts under suitable framework contracts that the Commission plans to enter into is 60.
+The indicative number of these contracts that the Commission plans to sign is 60.

-The total indicative available budget for the acquisition, maintenance and updating of various types of software, hardware and related IT services is EUR 1 150 856.28.
+The total indicative available budget for the acquisition, maintenance and updating of various types of software, hardware and related IT services is EUR 1 027 242.31.

-6. COMPONENT 3: THE IMS TOOL
+6. COMPONENT 3: IRREGULARITY MANAGEMENT SYSTEM